 The Alleghany County Board of Education announced the election of Chad Stewart Beasley as Superintendent of the Alleghany County Schools effective September 1, 2015.

-Mr. Beasley graduated from North Surry High School and received his undergraduate degree and his master's degree from Appalachian State University.
+Dr. Beasley graduated from North Surry High School and received his undergraduate degree and his master's degree from Appalachian State University.
 He recently completed the Superintendent Fellows Program, a two-year training program for prospective public school superintendents.
-He is currently enrolled in the Ed.D. program at Gardner- Webb University.
+He received his doctorate in Educational Leadership from Gardner- Webb University.

-Mr. Beasley is married to the former Mary Beth Reeves of Mount Airy, an administrator in the Alleghany County Schools.
-Mr. and Mrs. Beasley are the proud parents of two daughters, Marydith, a second-year teacher in the Orange County Schools, and Kathryn, a junior at Brevard College.
+Dr. Beasley is married to the former Mary Beth Reeves of Mount Airy, a former administrator in the Alleghany County Schools.
+Dr. and Mrs. Beasley are the proud parents of two daughters, Marydith, a teacher in Wake County Schools, and Kathryn, a teacher in Hendersonville County Schools.